 Germany Visa Extension

-On the other hand, long-term visa can also be extended based on strong reasons.
-Every long-term visa type has its perquisites for visa extension.
-Below find some examples:
+On the other hand, German long-term visas can also be extended based on strong reasons such as:

-If the company where you are working as an intern wants you to continue your internship for a longer period than planned, but your visa does not cover that amount of time, then appoint a meeting at the Foreigner’s Office in the city you are staying in Germany.
-Take all the documentations you have, and also a letter from your company that they wish to extend your internship for another couple of weeks/months and see what you can do on the day of your appointment.
+If the company where you are working as an intern wants you to continue your internship for a longer period than planned, but your visa does not cover that amount of time, then you can extend your Germany Internship visa.

 You must make an appointment with the foreigners’ registration office of the city you are staying in Germany, at least two months before your visa expiration.
 On the day of the appointment, bring all the documents you have with you.
 A cover letter why you wish to extend your stay, and a letter from the research university / institution stating that they would like you to carry on for a few more months with your research would a huge plus.
 The renewal fee is about 80 euro.

-If your health has not improved and you need to receive medical treatment for a longer period than foreseen, then you can apply for Medical Treatment Visa extension.
+If your health has not improved and you need to receive medical treatment for a longer period than foreseen, then you can apply for German Medical Treatment Visa extension.
 The hospital you are receiving treatment at, can help you a lot in this aspect.
-Appoint a meeting at the foreigners’ registration office of the city where you are receiving medical treatment in Germany.
-On the day of the appointment brig all the documents you have with you.
-A letter or a document from the hospital showing that you need to stay in Germany for a longer period in order for your conditions to improve, is vital.